doc1oo/LovelyComposerDocs/en/index.rst

 * :doc:`Story <story>`

-Overview
+Welcome
 ##############################################################################
 This is the official manual for the personally developed music software Lovely Composer.

 Lovely composer is a tool that aims to make music and sound effects like 8-bit game consoles easy and fun.

-The content may differ from the latest version, but in that case, please read as appropriate.
+About the operation method, please read :doc:`User Manual <manual>`.

 This software is a music software, but it is also a sequel to the game "`Dungeon Witches - Girls Back Home - <https://1oogames.itch.io/dungeon-witches>`_", and its characters will also appear.
+Even the :doc:`story <story>` is exist.

 Marketplace